renatodinizc/dsa_rust/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the existing implementations or add new algorithms and data structures.
+We encourage contributions!
+Open issues or submit pull requests to enhance existing implementations or add new features.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is under the MIT License - see the [LICENSE](LICENSE.md) file for details.